 - a.
 Spots must be called for.
 Document in the Daily Log or other appropriate place the call time, date and name of person receiving the call. - b.
-Meet with them and have them place flags if on dirt in addition to paint. - c.
-Copy their sketch or plans of the utilities buried.
+Meet with them and have them place flags if on dirt in addition to paint. - Copy their sketch or plans of the utilities buried.
 Have them sign the copy clearly. - d.
 Using a tape measure, measure 24" on each side of their spot marks and mark with WHITE paint.
 Take photographs of the spots and our marks.
 These marks are known as "offset marks". - e.
 Only allow hand digging between our marks.
-Equipment operators and other employees who violate this handdigging zone may be subject to termination.
+Equipment operators and other employees who violate this hand-